 Yet, consumers withheld their dollars … in case.
 Economics be damned; they were afraid.

 Consumer confidence dropped further with each news report of how bad things were.
 Consumer confidence stayed down because the media fueled their fears with idiosyncratic reports of this individual who lost their home or job.
-Bad things sell, good things don’t, so reports of improving economic conditions got buried on the 5th page or relegated to late night talk shows.
+Bad things sell, good things don’t, so reports of improving economic conditions got buried on the 5th page or relegated to late-night talk shows.

-Declining consumer confidence created a self-fulfilling prophesy — consumers believed the economy was bad, so they stopped spending, which MADE the economy bad.
+Declining consumer confidence created a self-fulfilling prophecy — consumers believed the economy was bad, so they stopped spending, which MADE the economy bad.
 And the bad economy hung around too long.
 Even today, when unemployment is close to what economists call “full employment” and the stock market is reaching all-time highs, consumer confidence isn’t great.
 Over-corrections in mortgage lending help fuel this and keep thousands from buying a home — historically the path to wealth in the US.

 Blending economics and marketing in your strategy

 Drawing on these lessons to build your business strategy based on a blend of economics and marketing makes rational sense.
 Building purely economic models based on supply and demand that assume consumers are rational buyers hurts your business, especially in the long-run where econometric models fail when conditions change.
 However, ignoring economic realities and relying solely on marketing strategies also suffers.